Colorado-Power-Electronics-Center/data_driven_component_level_design/README.md

 	ii) fet_training(): trains the three separate parameter sets: main page, pdf params, and area.
 	These three parameters are specified in the retrain_parameter argument of fet_training().
 The df should be supplied for this function.

-        iii) main page parameters: After the above steps, there are three different parameters that must be trained in order to have all necessary joblib files currently used by the tool:
+	        a) main page parameters: After the above steps, there are three different parameters that must be trained in order to have all necessary joblib files currently used by the tool:
 			1) FOMs (which is the main page general data)
 	  		2) area
 	    		3) initialization (which is to get the initial estimates for the optimization parameters, and takes a slightly different set of inputs).

 		    1) main page general data: If retrain_parameter == 'FOMs', go into reg_score_and_dump_cat() with the specified inputs and outputs.

 	            2) area prediction: If retrain_param == 'area', will go into area_training().
 Dump the trained models onto 'full_dataset_Pack_case.joblib'.

 	            3) initialization: If retrain_parameter == 'initialization', go into reg_score_and_dump_cat() and get starting
 	            predictions for Rds as a function of other variables.

-        iv) pdf parameters: When this is set as the argument, this trains ML models on pdf parameters.
+	        b) pdf parameters: When this is set as the argument, this trains ML models on pdf parameters.
 The files used here also include additional GaN data with Coss and
 	        Vds,meas measurements, as well as some additional Qrr, IF, diFdt, and trr data a little farther down for various transistor types.
 	        You could also add any manual additional pdf datasheet data here. tau_c and tau_rr are computed here for all datapoints.
 This is done here by calling Qrr_est_new().
 		The data with this information is dumped onto 'cleaned_fet_dataset_pdf_params3'.
 After adding any additional data, go into fet_training() w/ arguments retrain_params = 'FOMs' and training_params = 'pdf_params' to complete this training step.

         Inductors:
+        	a) main page/Steinmetz parameters

+	 	b) initialization

-        main page/Steinmetz parameters, and initialization: Farther down in train_all() is a line for csv_file = 'csv_files/inductor_training_updatedAlgorithm.csv'.
+   		Farther down in train_all() is a line for csv_file = 'csv_files/inductor_training_updatedAlgorithm.csv'.
-        From this point, the Pareto-front is taken, and then into two reg_score_and_dump_cat() calls.
+	        From this point, the Pareto-front is taken, and then two calls are made to reg_score_and_dump_cat() to train 1) and 2).
 The first has training_params = 'inductor_params', which has all the inductor main page information and Steinmetz parameters.
 	        The second has trainin_params = 'fsw_initialization', which makes an initial prediction for L that can be used as a starting point estimate for fsw, one of the optimization variables.
 To get the delta_i initial guess, can use the predicted quantities along with additional calculations.

         Capacitors:
-        Main page parameters: Inside main_script.py -> ML_model_training() -> train_all(), uncomment capacitor_cleaning().
+        	a) Main page parameters: Inside main_script.py -> ML_model_training() -> train_all() -> capacitor_cleaning().
 	        Inside here, note only 5 Class II temperature coefficients are included.
 Note that cap. @ 0Vdc is one of the inputs.
-        After Pareto optimizing, send to reg_score_and_dump_cat() w/ training_params == 'cap_main_page_params'.
+	        After Pareto optimizing, calls to reg_score_and_dump_cat() w/ training_params == 'cap_main_page_params'.

-        Initialization: Right below the main page parameters call to reg_score_and_dump(), uncomment the line that is a call to reg_score_and_dump_cat() w/ training_params == 'cap_area_initialization'.
+	        b) Initialization: Right below the main page parameters call to reg_score_and_dump(), go to the line that is a call to reg_score_and_dump_cat() w/ training_params == 'cap_area_initialization'.

-        Cap.@0Vdc: Right after the code sending the main page info for training via reg_score_and_dump_cat(), which takes a separate dataset with all the capacitance, delta C, and voltage info and sends to be trained with training_params == 'cap_pdf_params'.
+		c) Cap.@0Vdc: This code is found right after the code sending the main page info for training via reg_score_and_dump_cat().
+  		Makes another call to reg_score_and_dump_cat() with training_params == 'cap_pdf_params', using
+	        a separate dataset with all the capacitance, delta C, and voltage info.

         At this point, all ML models needed by the tool have been trained.

-    5. Run the optimization tool:
+    5. Run the optimization tool (__main__ --> optimize_converter() ):
-        Description: This section has the code for the build of the optimization tool to take the design information for the desired topology and determine optimal parameters according to the optimization algorithm.
+        Description: This section has the code for the build of the optimization tool.
+The tool takes information about the design and the desired topology and determines optimal parameters according to the optimization algorithm.
 In main_script.py, this code is found in optimize_converter(), but it can also be useful to go straight to __main__ of fet_optimization_chained_wCaps.py to run through specific cases for the tool.
-        Note that in optimize_converter() is code for plotting the optimized parameters, which can be a useful visualization.
+        Note that in optimize_converter() there is code for plotting the optimized parameters, which can be a useful visualization.
-        From optimize_converter(), takes into function where user can specify dictionary of design parameters.
+        Inside optimize_converter(), the user can specify dictionary of design parameters.
 This dictionary can be adjusted for different test cases, and as part of this, the user specifies their desired topology.
-At the end of this section ("Run the optimization tool") is more detail on how to create different topology cases.
+At the end of the ReadMe is more detail on how to run the tool for a user who simply wishes to use the frontend tool, rather than change the backend code.

-        loss_comparison_plotting() takes the dictionary param_dict and runs the optimization.
+        loss_comparison_plotting() is the main function, which takes the dictionary param_dict and runs the optimization.
+See
         There are 4 OptimizerInit object functions that must be declared by the designer.
 In the codebase, all 4 functions are found right after another.